rtuszik/replicate-flux-lora/README.md

         replicate-flux-lora-settings:
     ```

+4. Set the `HOST_OUTPUT_DIR` environment variable to the directory where you want to save generated images:

+    ```bash
+    export HOST_OUTPUT_DIR=/path/to/your/output/directory
+    ```

-4. Replace `/path/to/your/output/directory` with the actual path where you want to save the generated images on your host machine.
+    Replace `/path/to/your/output/directory` with the actual path on your host machine.

 5. Run the application using Docker Compose: